sppalkia/dawn-simd-demo/demo2/README.md

 Implements a simple reduction with a branch using Intel intrinsics.

-See [this](https://software.intel.com/sites/landingpage/IntrinsicsGuide/) link for the authoratitive source on the intrinsics available.
+See [this](https://software.intel.com/sites/landingpage/IntrinsicsGuide/) link for the authoratitive source on the intrinsics.
 Some might not be available for your computer.
 As a set of general guidelines:

 * You almost certainly have SSE, SSE2, SSE3, and SSE4.1/4.2.